 We’ve all faced the dread that comes with going to a doctor or hospital.
 And in some cases, a poor first impression is all it takes someone for someone to turn around and leave, even if it means missing out on necessary treatment.
 That first impression is everything - and it’s what you’ll be able to provide as a patient access specialist.

-Patient access specialist training can help you land a great, entry-level position in the healthcare industry, one of the fastest-growing industries in the nation.
-It can help you begin a career with many future opportunities and bring you the satisfaction of knowing you are helping others receive the care they need.
+Patient access specialist training can help you begin a career with many future opportunities and bring you the satisfaction of knowing you are helping others receive the care they need.

 Patient access specialists are key members of the care team at hospitals, doctors’ offices, and outpatient centers.
 They provide outstanding patient service while helping to manage the important financial aspects of patient care.

 We talked to Lisa Morrison, Director of Patient Access at Kaiser Permanente and instructor at PCC Institute for Health Professionals, about what characteristics make for a successful career as a patient access specialist.
 Lisa is passionate about helping students interested in the career achieve their goal of becoming a patient access specialist.

 Patient access specialists are a vital part of the care team at almost every hospital, healthcare center and doctor’s office in the country.
 As the first person who patients meet, patient access specialists can immediately put patients at ease and help them have a smooth, safe healthcare experience.

 However, as we saw during the height of the COVID-19 pandemic, they are also vital for helping the rest of their healthcare staff to keep things running safely while protecting their coworkers and patients alike.
 Because of this, the work of a patient access specialist is more important than ever to keep healthcare systems running smoothly.